woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

-# WooCommerce Playwright End to End Tests
+# WooCommerce Playwright End-to-End Tests

-This is the documentation for the e2e testing setup based on Playwright and wp-env.
-It superseedes the Puppeteer and e2e-environment [setup](../tests/e2e), which we will gradually deprecate.
+This is the documentation for the e2e testing setup based on Playwright and `wp-env`.

 ## Table of contents